What are the “feel” and “culture” of the program?

 Is the East Bay a nice place to live?

 The East Bay is one of the best places to live in the Bay Area.
 The temperature is moderate year round.
 Bay Area Rapid Transit (BART) is available and can get you most anywhere in the Bay Area without driving.
 The East Bay hills abound in opportunities for hiking outdoor activities, and exciting cultural opportunities and incredible restaurants are widely and easily available.
-For more on Oakland, visit our locations website.
+Read here for more on Oakland.